Frank0415/FTW/Readme.md

 You should be able to find `id_ed25519` and `id_ed25519.pub`.
 Open the file `id_ed25519.pub` in a text editor, or type `cat id_ed25519.pub` in the terminal.

-Then open [FOCS gitea](https://focs.ji.sjtu.edu.cn/git) in your browser.
+Then open ^^^ in your browser.
 Press the button on the top right corner, then go to "Settings".
 Go to "SSH / GPG Keys".

 In the SSH Key section, press "Add Key".
 Paste the content your `id_rsa.pub` file in the box below.
 If you succeed, the Key name will be generated automatically.
 You should copy and paste something in the form:
 ```